-Some oxygen therapy patients have been curious as to how a CPAP machine would work at the same time with an oxygen concentrator, to deliver oxygen therapy as well as treat sleep apnea.
-The answer to this question is very straightforward.
+If you have gotten this far in your therapy, but are wondering how a CPAP machine would work at the same time with your oxygen concentrator, the answer to this question is very straightforward.

-There is another important procedure to follow in turning on both machines, and turning them off.
+There is another necessary procedure to follow when turning both machines on and off.

-Always make sure you turn on the CPAP machine first, before the oxygen concentrator.
-When you're done using them, the oxygen unit should be turned off first.
-You shouldn't let oxygen flow into the CPAP machine while it isn't running, as this can cause damage to the CPAP machine.
+Always make sure to turn on the CPAP machine first—before the oxygen concentrator.
+When you are done using them, the oxygen concentrator should be turned off first, then turn off the CPAP machine.
+The reason for this procedure is because high oxygen concentrations can cause damage to the CPAP machine over time.

 Hopefully, you can now see how easy it is to use oxygen with CPAP, regardless of the oxygen concentrator brand you are already using.
 With a small adapter (or the port already on your mask) and oxygen tubing, you can easily connect these two devices and go about getting a good night’s sleep.

 Updated: August 30, 2019